 A winning marketing strategy for your online poster businesses should include the following.

 One of the key marketing strategy components for building a 7-figure online poster store is a long-term SEO strategy.
 To do this, you will need to stay on top of your analytics, know your target shopper inside and out, keep a very close eye on your competitors, become a keyword expert, ensure your poster store is optimized, and have a good content marketing strategy.
-Everything you need to build a successful SEO strategy for your eCommerce poster brand can be found in our Grow Organic Traffic in 8 Steps [DIY SEO Tips and Hacks] post.
+Everything you need to build a successful SEO strategy for your eCommerce poster brand can be found in our Grow Organic Traffic in 8 Steps [DIY SEO Tips and Hacks] and Shopify SEO Strategy posts.

 As we mentioned, content marketing can play a big role in your SEO strategy.
 It can also be used to boost your PPC presence and results.
 This includes eCommerce blog content and buying guides, social media video guides, social media posts, and more.
 We have two guides that will help you upgrade your eCommerce content marketing strategy to pro level: